*This article was updated on 28 November 2020.

 Once the negotiator has obtained his designated tag and issue number (REN XXXXX), only then can he or she start representing sellers, landlords, buyers and tenants.

-The Quick Respond (QR) code on the REN and REA ID cards can be verified by a customer using a smartphone.
+The Quick Respond (QR) code on the REN and REA ID cards can be verified by smartphone users.
 It contains all the negotiator’s information including his/her photograph.
-Alternatively, the customers can call BOVAEAP during office hours at 603-22876666.
+Alternatively, the customers can call BOVAEA during office hours at 603-22876666.

-A) A REA is only allowed to represent one party in a transaction, either the buyer or seller.
+- A Real Estate Agent (REA) is only allowed to represent one party in a transaction, either the buyer or seller.
 A REA is bound by codes of conduct and strict laws under the Valuers, Appraisers and Estate Agents Act 1981 (Act 242).
-Any registered REA or firm that commits any wrongdoings will be subjected to BOVAEAP’s disciplinary action which includes fines, suspension or deregistration.
+Any registered REA or firm that commits any wrongdoings will be subjected to BOVAEA’s disciplinary action which includes fines, suspension or deregistration.

-B) All advertisements in newspapers and property portals posted by a REN must contain the Firm’s E registration number, firm’s telephone number, firm’s name and REN numbers besides his/her mobile number.
-The public can easily cross-check any REA’s or REN’s identity through BOVAEAP’s websites; www.propertyagent.gov.my and www.lppeh.gov.my.
+- All advertisements in newspapers and property portals posted by a Real Estate Negotiator (REN) must contain the Firm’s E registration number, firm’s telephone number, firm’s name and REN numbers beside his/her mobile number.
+The public can easily cross-check any REA’s or REN’s identity through the official BOVAEA website.

-C) Agents and negotiators are prohibited from placing ads on tree trunks and lamp-posts.
-Illegal brokers who put up ads (without REN numbers) and commit any other offence under Section 30(i) of Act242 is liable upon conviction to a fine not exceeding RM300,000 or imprisonment for a term not exceeding 3 years or both.
+- Agents and negotiators are prohibited from placing ads on tree trunks and lamp posts.
+Illegal brokers who put up ads (without REN numbers) and commit any other offence under Section 30(i) of Act 242 is liable upon conviction to a fine not exceeding RM300,000 or imprisonment for a term not exceeding 3 years or both.

 However, these subject to a minimum fee of RM 1,000 per property.